Both in Switzerland and in other countries, a wide range of scholarships and loans is available to help students.

-The deadline for the submission of the application form and all the enclosures is the term of payment of the invoice for the tuition fees.
+The deadline for the submission of the application form incl. required enclosures is noted in the student portal of the University of St.Gallen under "Dates & Deadlines".
 Please note that besides the form, further documents are required for means testing, which means it will take some time to complete the application.
 Forms that have not been duly completed will not be processed!

 The scholarship and grants database Funding Finder provides information for University members of all levels (Bachelor's level to assistant professor) containing data on more than 150 private and state institutions that award scholarships, loans, grants etc..
 This extensive but not exhaustive list is continually updated.

 A complete list of the over 2,700 traditional Swiss foundations can be found in the Swiss Federal Government's foundation Directory (only in German).